ArjunGupte44/ECE-570-Course-Project/README.md

 * The training loss and other statistics will get written to `log_promptmrg.out`

 ### Goal 2: Observe Inferencing Statistics on the IU-Xray test dataset.
 * Please note that you cannot run inferencing on the IU-Xray test dataset.
-The original test scripts to accomplish this have been significantly modified to achieve this project's desired purpose of performing AIRMG on the VQA-RAD test dataset (explained in more detail in **Goal 3**).
+The original test scripts to accomplish this have been significantly modified to achieve this project's desired purpose of performing AIMRG on the VQA-RAD test dataset (explained in more detail in **Goal 3**).
 There is no value or purpose in performing inferencing on the IU-Xray test dataset as we are not changing the internal architecture of PromptMRG, thereby not needing further evaluation to be conducted on this vanilla dataset.
 * However, we still provide the inferencing accuracy results on IU-Xray before all the substantial changes were made to the test script as supplementary information.
 * The inferencing performance data can be found in `results/promptmrg/experiment_results/base_iu_model/test/base_iu_model_test_log.txt.
 A manual comparison with the results in the PromptMRG paper will demonstrate this our trained model has similar inferencing performance.